🎉 Accessible Yoga Training Online begins Sept 20th - registrations now open! 🎉

 • Are Accessible Yoga certified

-• Have trained with the Accessible Yoga School
+• Have trained with Accessible Yoga

 • Promote their offerings as Accessible Yoga Classes